Pwntus/mic-workshops/docs/content/workshop-3/440-add-event-listeners.md

 We've added three event listeners, but before we can watch incoming messages we need to subscribe to a `topic`.
 Enter what's called the [Thing Update API](https://docs.telenorconnexion.com/mic/cloud-api/thing-update/), wich exposes different MQTT topics we can subscribe to.

-This API exposes the full underlying AWS IoT MQTT topic structure for a client logged in like we have done (through something called Cognito, but we don't have to worry about that).
+This API exposes the full underlying AWS IoT MQTT topic structure for a client logged in like we have done (through Cognito).
 All client facing topics are qualified by the domain path of the thing.

 The topic for incoming messages starts with `thing-update/`, and we append a domain-path after that.
 E.g. `thing-update/workshop/0000123321` to listen for Thing `0000123321` in the domain `workshop`.